Love You Hamesha: Plot

 The story revolves around young people in their early 20s coming of age.
-Trouble follows a young woman (Sonali Bendre) when she breaks her engagement to a mismatched man (Amitabh Nanda)and falls in love with someone else (Akshaye Khanna), whom she meets after running away from home.
+Trouble follows a young woman when she breaks her engagement to a mismatched man and falls in love with someone else whom she meets after running away from home.
 A search for her is initiated by the woman's father.
 Things take a turn when her father conspires to ruin the relationship between the duo.